 To apply one of these alerts, contact one of the three credit reporting agencies (Experian, Equifax, or TransUnion) and ask that an alert be applied to your account.
 Be prepared to verify your identity when placing the call.
 Placing a report with one agency is sufficient, as each agency is required to notify the other two regarding a fraud alert.

-An initial fraud alert is only good for 90 days, but you can renew it immediately afterward.
-As long as you remember to renew on time, you can enjoy year-round credit alert protection.
+An initial fraud alert is good for one year, but you can renew it immediately afterward.
+As long as you remember to renew on time, you can enjoy continuous credit alert protection.